 Optimal rest can vary from person to person but not having enough is very counter-productive.
-Most people need 7-8 hours of good quality sleep each night in order to perform at their best.
-Quality sleep means deep, uninterrupted sleep which can be hard to get for busy professionals with families, but it’s worth it to make a concentrated effort.
-Look for signs that you aren’t getting adequate sleep such as impatience, irritability, inability to focus, exhaustion, and headaches.
+Most people need 7-8 hours of good quality sleep each night to perform at their best.
+Quality sleep means deep, uninterrupted sleep, which can be hard to get for busy professionals with families, but it’s worth making a concentrated effort.
+Look for signs that you aren’t getting adequate sleep, such as impatience, irritability, inability to focus, exhaustion, and headaches.

 Eat a Sensible Diet

 This goes hand-in-hand with exercise.
 The bottom line is that by eating healthier, you will look and feel better.
 Now consider this: learning to control your hunger and cravings for “junk” food will build discipline that will spill over into other areas of your life.